+Stat te: Louisiana

+FF Y: 2021

+1. What type of sa ame (Go to

-- ⊠ List frame (Go to Question 2.) - Area frame (Go to Question 3.) - List-assisted area frame (Go to Question 2.) - 2.
-List all sources of the list frame.
+2. List all sources of the list frame.
 Indicate the type of source from the list below.
 Provide a brief description of the frame source.
 Explain how the lists are updated (method), including how new outlets are identified and added to the frame.
 In addition, explain how often the lists are updated (cycle).
 (After completing this question, go to Question 4.)
 Use the corresponding number to indicate Type of Source in the table below.

-- 1 Statewide commercial business list

-- 2 Local commercial business list

-- 5 Statewide liquor license/permit list
+1 - Statewide commercial business list 2 - Local commercial business list 3 - Statewide tobacco license/permit list 6 - Other

-- 3 Statewide tobacco license/per

-4 - Statewide retail license/permit list

-rmit list 6 - Other inni nsi

-Name of Frame Source Type of Source Description Updating Method and Cycle State Office of Alcohol and Tobacco Control Tobacco License List 3 All tobacco outlets in Louisiana that sell tobacco at retail or otherwise distribute tobacco products to consumers ATC continuously removes non- renewed permits from the list and updates the list with new permits.
+Name of Frame Source Type of Source Description Updating Method and Cycle

+tate Office of Alcohol nd Tobacco Control, obacco License List 3 All tobacco outlets in Louisiana that sell tobacco at retail or otherwise distribute tobacco products to consumers ATC continuously removes non-renewed permits from the list and updates the list with new permits.
 ATC removes all tobacco outlets that possess an AG License.
 An AG License is issued to those outlets where individuals under the age of 18 are prohibited from being on the premises.

+describe how area sampling units a